EichlerLab/subread_stats/README.md

 `snakemake -s ${PIPELINE_DIR}/Snakefile --ri -k --config fofn=/path/to/SAMPLE.fofn`

 ...where "SAMPLE.fofn" is the input file name.

+#### Results ####

+The results for each sample will be placed in a subdirectory named after the sample.
+Tables will appear as tab-delimited files (".tab") and Excel files (".xlsx").

+* cell_summary: Summary stats table per cell
+* sample_summary: Summary stats table for all reads in the sample
+* plot/cdf: Cumulative distribution plots of all subreads or the longest subread per read (ROI).
+* cells/CELL-NAME/zmw_summary.tab.gz: Data each ZMW including number of subreads and subread lengths.
+These stats are used to compute the cell and sample summaries.
+If the raw input are not needed, these may be deleted after the stats are generated.

 #### Specifying the sample name ####